Restrictive Physical Intervention

 Where the likely application of this strategy is a reasonable assumption due to a child's previous behaviour or level of emotional needs, this should be included in the ECH plan/Care plan.
 This should be monitored as part of the normal review process.
 This strategy should be clearly recorded on the child's Individual Behaviour Support Plan.
 In this instance, there is no requirement to complete an incident report, unless the behaviour displayed is new, unusual or falls under any other category of incident.If a child has an EHC plan or statement of educational need in which a specific type of restraint/ physical intervention is used as part of the day to day child's routine, the home is exempted from the recording requirement.
 Where these plans provide for a specific type of restraint that is not for day to day use, the restraint used must be recorded.
 Any other restraint used must always be recorded.

 3. Who may use Physical Interventions?

-Where carers / staff have not undertaken such training, the use of force may still be justified if it is the only way to prevent injury or damage to property.
-In these circumstances, they must always act in a manner consistent with the values and principles set out in this manual.
+Where staff have not undertaken such training, the use of force may still be justified if it is the only way to prevent injury or damage to property.
+In these circumstances, staff must always act in a manner consistent with the values and principles set out in this manual.
 Any intervention used must:

 - Not impede the process of breathing;